olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 There's a semantic problem here, since stopping if the file exists is different (should be different) than a failure to write (original code has same issue too).

-Top read is unconditional btw (happens in all logical paths), so it can be moved out:
+Top read is unconditional, by the way (happens in all logical paths), so it can be moved out:

 ```php
 function createDirectory(string $folder, bool $folderExists): Pipe